williamchenakaweinin/fastapi-alembic-sqlmodel-async/README.md

 ### Support and Maintenance

 `fastapi-alembic-sqlmodel-async` is supported by the [Allient development team](https://www.allient.io/).
 Our team is composed by a experienced professionals specializing in FastAPI projects and NLP.
-If you need assistance or support for your project, please don't hesitate to get in touch with us at [info@allient.io](mailto:info@allient.io) or schedule a meeting with us [here](https://calendly.com/jonathanvargas).
+Please don't hesitate to get in touch with our team at [info@allient.io](mailto:info@allient.io) or schedule a meeting with us [here](https://calendly.com/jonathanvargas).

 PR are welcome ❤️